Dubscr/Dubscr/README.md

 - Hi, I’m @Dubscr
 - I’m interested in game dev
-- I’m currently learning pyschology
+- I’m currently in college
 - I’m looking to collaborate on games
 - How to reach me Discord: Dubscr